TITLE 89: SOCIAL SERVICES

 situations:

-1) Based on documentation (e.g., copy of the decedent's death
+A) Based on documentation (e.g., copy of the decedent's death

-certificate, coroner's report, physician's report or fire report) provided by
+certificate, coroner's report, physician's report, or fire report) provided by

 burial requirements.

-for additional payment for an oversize casket.
+additional payment for an oversize casket.
 A request for payment for an

 oversize casket will be granted only if the funeral home establishes and

-physician's report or fire report) the need for oversize casket.
+physician's report, or fire report) the need for oversize casket.

-3) Transportation outside a twenty mile radius is allowed at a
+C) Transportation outside a twenty mile radius is allowed at a

-rate of fifty cents per additional mile:
+rate of fifty cents per additional mile as follows:

-A) for out of state burials to a maximum of $50;
+out of state burials to a maximum of $50;

 combined with actual cemetery charges cannot exceed the maximum burial